ngolebiewski/CS50SQL-final-project-ng/project/DESIGN.md

     * Connecting to Stripe, Paypal, and VENMO's APIs as vehicle for charging credit cards and accepting payments.
 * Various Admin and Auth levels of access would also be implemented at the application level, server issues JSON WEB TOKENS.
 * Group visits and bookings, this database focuses on individual sales.
+* Implementing a shopping cart for multiple tour purchases.
+This iteration supports single event sales.

 ## Functional Requirements